castorini/rank_llm/README.md

 --retrieval_method=SPLADE++_EnsembleDistil_ONNX --prompt_mode=rank_GPT  --context_size=4096 --variable_passages
 ```

+### Contributing

+If you would like to contribute to the project, please refer to the [contribution guidelines](CONTRIBUTING.md).

 ## 🦙🐧 Model Zoo

 The following is a table of our models hosted on HuggingFace: